RELATES TO: KRS 36.450, 216A.080, 216A.090

 STATUTORY AUTHORITY: KRS 216A.070(3)

-NECESSITY, FUNCTION, AND CONFORMITY: KRS 216A.090 requires the holder of a license to renew his license biennially.
-This administrative regulation establishes the requirements for renewal, late renewal, inactive licensure and reinstatement of a license.
+NECESSITY, FUNCTION, AND CONFORMITY: KRS 216A.070(3) authorizes the Board of Licensure for Long-term Care Administrators to promulgate administrative regulations necessary for the proper performance of its duties.
+KRS 216A.090 requires the holder of a license to renew that license biennially.
+This administrative regulation establishes the requirements for renewal, late renewal, inactive licensure, and reinstatement of a license.

 Section 1.
 (1) A license shall be renewed every two (2) years from date of issue or from date of last renewal.
 To apply for renewal, a licensee shall:

-(a) Submit a completed Renewal Form B130-7 to the board; and
+(a) Submit a completed Renewal Form to the board; and

-(b) Pay to the board the appropriate renewal fee established in 201 KAR 6:060 for the renewal of his license.
+(b) Pay to the board the appropriate renewal fee established in 201 KAR 6:060 for the renewal of a license.

-(a) A license not renewed by the end of the sixty (60) day grace period shall terminate based on the failure of the licensee to renew in a timely manner.
+(a) Except as provided by KRS 36.450, a license not renewed by the end of the sixty (60) day grace period shall terminate based on the failure of the licensee to renew in a timely manner.

 (b) Upon termination, the licensee shall not practice in the Commonwealth.